aryamantepal/intern_challenge/README.md

 # Intern Challenge: Placement Problem

 Welcome to the par.tcl 2026 ML Sys intern challenge!
 Your task is to solve a placement problem involving standard cells (small blocks) and macros (large blocks).
 The goal is to minimize the overlap area and the wirelength of the connections between the blocks.
-A valid placement must ensure that no blocks overlap, but we will look at amount of overlap and wirelength as a metric for how good the placement is.
+A valid placement must ensure that no blocks overlap, but we will look at amount of overlap and wirelength as a metric for how good the placement is

 ## Problem Statement